andibarg/warrobots-player-stats/README.md

 # warrobots-player-stats

+Analysis of player statistics in the mobile app game 'War Robots'.
+The data is acquired from game screenshots via OCR in python.
+The analysis reveals the most popular and possibly best in-game equipment.

+### Context

 'War Robots' is a multiplayer mobile app game with millions of players across different plattforms.
 Players compete in battles using different robots and weapons.
-The top 100 players earn a place in the Legend League (LL), which can be viewed by all the players.
+The top 100 players earn a place in the Legend League (LL), which can be viewed by every player.
+To estimate what

 ### Examples